top of page

 Day 10: Our fourth walk is in SPAIN, above the Atlantic coast

-After lunch, we’re off by minibus to the outskirts of Vigo, where we’ll pick up the Camino again.
+This morning we’re off by minibus to the outskirts of Vigo, where we’ll pick up the Camino again.
 We’ll walk through peaceful woodlands and take a scenic (if a bit steep!) descent to the picturesque Rego das Macieiras, or “stream of the apple trees.”
 Passing through Redondela, where two Camino routes meet, we’ll then take on a climb to today’s summit, the Alto de Lomba.
 The effort is worth it for the amazing views of the “rías,” the unique estuaries that shape this coast.

-We’ll wrap up today’s shorter hike with well-earned sundowners by the water in Arcade before heading to our next stop: the charming city of Pontevedra.
 Tonight, we’re staying in another historic gem—a Parador hotel that was once a 16th-century Renaissance palace.
 Check out the grand stone staircase or unwind in the lovely garden, perfect for a quiet drink or a chat.
 For dinner, you can enjoy a cozy meal at the hotel or venture into Pontevedra’s old quarter to find a lively bar or restaurant.
-We stay one night in Pontevedra.
-Meals: B, D

 -Today includes: minibus transfer Baiona-Pontevedra, with vehicle